bbglab/bbgwiki/README.md

 # BBG-Wiki
-Website with info of all the tools and data used in the bbglab
+Website with info of all the tools and data used in the bbglab.

+You can browse it at https://bbglab.github.io/bbgwiki

 # Installation